tomitheninja/university/exam-suggestions.md

 ## --> Learn logic and not ~code~ <--

-We used to have programming exams in high school where the solutions had to be exactly the match what the teacher presented to us.
+We used to have programming exams in high school where the solutions had to be exactly the same what the teacher presented to us.

 Trust me you can't learn programming by memorizing the code.